ViktYusk/BitcoinBruteForcer/README.md

 The total number of private keys to brute force is 2^63.
 The whole work is divided into 2^26 = 67 108 864 so called *blocks*, each of them corresponds to *block bits*.
 Since Raspberry Pi 3B+ has 4 cores, I use 2 bits as *thread bits*, i. e. for the first thread thread bits are `00`, for the second thread thread bits are `01`, etc. When *progress bits* group changes, there prints progress message in Debug configuration.
 Other bit groups are just being brute-forced.

-The compiled program `bitcoin_puzzle` for Linux need an argument with block number in decimal to process.
+The compiled program `bitcoin_puzzle` for Linux needs an argument with block number in decimal to process.
 For example, run
 ```
 bitcoin_puzzle 14920854
 ```